Some of the technical content on this site is only available in English.

 Parity configurationParity configuration

 The configuration you use is strictly dependent on the Wiegand type the third-party reader system uses.
-If a different type of Wiegand interface was used, please contact your usual SALTO tech support contact.
+If a different type of Wiegand interface was used, please contact your usual Salto tech support contact.
 The bit composition and the parity rules will vary if the Wiegand interface used is different than a 26-bit type.

 1. Additional parity rules can be specified in the Parity rule3 and Parity rule4 fields if required.